The Sun Ain't Gonna Shine (Anymore): The Walker Brothers version

 In 1966, the Walker Brothers released their remake as a single.
 Re-titled "The Sun Ain't Gonna Shine Anymore", this version met with much greater success than Valli's.
 It topped the UK Singles Chart, and also became their highest-charting song on the Billboard Hot 100 chart in the U.S., where it peaked at #13.
 The single also hit the top 10 in Canada, Ireland, Germany, the Netherlands, New Zealand and Norway.

 The Walker Brothers' recording has since garnered retrospective critical acclaim, and is considered the group's signature song.
 NME ranked the song at #357 on its list of the "500 Greatest Songs of All Time", Pitchfork ranked it at #187 on its list of "The 200 Best Songs of the 1960s", and it is listed in the 2010 book 1001 Songs You Must Hear Before You Die.

 Usage in media

+In 1990, in the movie Truly, Madly, Deeply this song was sung as a cover, as well as playing a prominent role in trailer.

 In 2010, this version was used in the promotional trailer for the AMC television series The Walking Dead.

 In 2012, the Walker Brothers' rendition played a prominent role in the film Seeking a Friend for the End of the World.
 It was featured the following year in the film Stoker.

-In 2013, the single's B-side, "After the Lights Go Out" played over the end-credits of the Canadian-Spanish psychological thriller film Enemy.
+In 2013, the single's B-side, "After the Lights Go Out", played over the end credits of the Canadian-Spanish psychological thriller film Enemy.

 In 2018, the Hulu streaming service series Castle Rock used the Walker Brothers' recording in season 1, episode 6.

+In 2019, the Frankie Valli version featured during the end credits of the film Midsommar.